nuxt/nuxt.com/content/3.deploy/digitalocean.md

     }
     ```

-4. You'll also need to add a run command so Digital Ocean knows what command to run after a build.
+4. You'll also need to add a run command so DigitalOcean knows what command to run after a build.
 You can do so by adding a start script to your `package.json`:

     ```json [package.json]
     {